PavelDusek/REDCapPlotRecord/README.md

 ## Installation
 Put the REDCapPlainTextReport.php file in plugings directory (usually /var/www/html/redcap/plugins or /var/www/redcap/plugins).
 Create a bookmark ("Project Setup" -> "Add or edit bookmarks") to link "https://yoursite/plugins/REDCapPlainTextReport.php.
 Check "Append record info to URL" and "Append project info ID to URL".

+## Usage
+Open a data entry page for a subject, then click on the plugin link.
+Select a variable and a plot appears.